Aquanty/rtd-hgs/docs/source/index.rst

 of the simulation for all of the nodes contained in the node set ``inflow``.

-These heads can be interpolated or turned on and off as discussed in Section :ref:`sec:bndy_cond` .
+| These heads can be interpolated or turned on and off as discussed in
+  Section :ref:
+| .

 --------------